amitjohney/sylvatest/README.md

 # Sylva-core project

-This project provides the tools and configuration to set up a Sylva management cluster in a declarative way.
+This project provides the tools and configurations to set up a Sylva management cluster in a declarative way.
 It relies on [Cluster API](https://cluster-api.sigs.k8s.io/) to manage cluster lifecycle, and uses [Flux](https://fluxcd.io/flux/) to keep clusters and infrastructure components in sync with their definitions in Git.

 This project is delivering the sylva-units helm chart that creates Flux objects used to deploy various software components, called "units".
 Each of these unit definition will be derived into a set of flux resources (Gitrepositories, Kustomizations, HelmReleases...) following the specific settings defined for the deployment.